Google Analytics 4

 Fundraise Up Checkout Open and Fundraise Up Checkout Close: These tags are used to track when Checkout is opened or closed on your website.
 Sending this information to Google Analytics is helpful for understanding how supporters interact with your website and fundraising campaigns.

-Please note, on Campaign Pages, while the Fundraise Up Checkout Open tag automatically activates upon page opening, indicating the checkout process has started, the Fundraise Up Checkout Close tag does not trigger when the Campaign Pages is closed.
+On Campaign Pages, the Fundraise Up Checkout Open tag automatically activates upon page opening, indicating that the checkout process has started.
+However, the Fundraise Up Checkout Close tag doesn't trigger when the Campaign Page is closed.

-The three Fundraise Up tags include a variety of parameters you can use to enrich your analytics data.
-These parameters were automatically added when you imported the container template from the Google Tag Manager integration guide.
+The three Fundraise Up tags include a variety of variables you can use to enrich your analytics data.
+These variables were automatically added when you imported our container template (see instructions for the Campaign Pages and the Checkout modal.)

-By default, we do not include any parameters that contain personally identifiable information (PII).
+By default, we do not include any variables that contain personally identifiable information (PII).
 This is both a data handling best practice and a requirement for using Google’s marketing tools.

 To help you connect analytics data to supporter profiles in your other apps, we have included a user property for each Fundraise U tag, labeled SupporterID.
 This property contains the unique identifier assigned to a supporter in Fundraise Up.